greg-raven/Uncommon-Sense/_drafts/all.md

 Much of what we hear about the plight of American women is false.
 Some faux facts have been repeated so often they are almost beyond the reach of critical analysis.
 Though they are baseless, these canards have become the foundation of Congressional debates, the inspiration for new legislation, and the focus of college programs.
 Christina Hoff Sommers

-If you don’t know that the Nazi party was Socialist and the Communist party is Socialist and the majority, if not all, the Democrats running for President are Socialist.
+If you don't know that the Nazi party was Socialist and the Communist party is Socialist and the majority, if not all, the Democrats running for President are Socialist.
 Then you are not paying attention, and you need to.
 Chuck Woolery

-You can only protect your liberties in this world by protecting the other man’s freedom.
+You can only protect your liberties in this world by protecting the other man's freedom.
 You can only be free if I am free.
 Clarence S. Darrow

-I believe that there is a moral and constitutional equivalence between laws designed to subjugate a race and those that distribute benefits on the basis of race in order to foster some current notion of equality … In my mind, government-sponsored racial discrimination based on benign prejudice is just as noxious as discrimination inspired by malicious prejudice.
+I believe that there is a moral and constitutional equivalence between laws designed to subjugate a race and those that distribute benefits on the basis of race in order to foster some current notion of equality ...
+In my mind, government-sponsored racial discrimination based on benign prejudice is just as noxious as discrimination inspired by malicious prejudice.
 Clarence Thomas

 We must create out of the younger generation a generation of Communists.
-We must turn children, who can be shaped like wax, into real, good Communists … We must remove the children from the crude influence of their families.
+We must turn children, who can be shaped like wax, into real, good Communists ...
+We must remove the children from the crude influence of their families.
 We must take them over and, to speak frankly, nationalize them.
-From the first days of their lives they will be under the healthy influence of Communist children’s nurseries and schools.
+From the first days of their lives they will be under the healthy influence of Communist children's nurseries and schools.
 There they will grow up to be real Communists.
 Communist Party Education Workers Congress

 The lust for power, for dominating others, inflames the heart more than any other passion.
 Cornelius Tacitus

 The more corrupt the state, the more numerous the laws.
 Cornelius Tacitus

-… [I]t was the calculated “shearing” of the public by the World-Money powers triggered by the planned sudden shortage of call money in the New York Market.
+...
+[I]t was the calculated 'shearing' of the public by the World-Money powers triggered by the planned sudden shortage of call money in the New York Market.
 Curtis Dall

-Most of his thoughts, his political ‘ammunition,’ … were carefully manufactured for him in advance by the CFR-One World Money group.
-Brilliantly … he exploded that prepared ‘ammunition’ in the middle of an unsuspecting target, the American people — and thus paid off and retained his internationalist political support.
+Most of his thoughts, his political 'ammunition,' ... were carefully manufactured for him in advance by the CFR-One World Money group.
+Brilliantly ... he exploded that prepared 'ammunition' in the middle of an unsuspecting target, the American people --- and thus paid off and retained his internationalist political support.
 Curtis Dall

 A free man is as jealous of his responsibilities as he is of his liberties.
 Cyril James

 The big thieves hang the little ones.
 Czech Proverb

-It’s gotten to where defense attorneys in federal drug cases can do their clients about as much good as Dr. Kevorkian can do his — quietly shepherd them through to the least painful end.
+It's gotten to where defense attorneys in federal drug cases can do their clients about as much good as Dr. Kevorkian can do his --- quietly shepherd them through to the least painful end.
 Dan Baum American journalist, author

 Unable to maintain their government-granted monopoly, the powerful railroad interests turned to government to do the regulating and price-fixing which they were unable to do themselves.
 In fact, the pressure that induced Congress to enact the Interstate Commerce Act of 1887 did not come from reformers bemoaning abuses by the powerful railroad interests; it came from the railroad interests themselves, asking Congress to shield them against the harsh winds of competition.
 Dan Smoot